Marvbudd/shoebox/docs/features/metadata.md

 2. A **Delete Person** button appears (only when no items reference this person)
 3. Click to remove the person record

+**Using Archive Validation** (Archive > Validate):

+1. Run validation to detect unreferenced persons
+2. If unreferenced persons are found, a "Cleanup Unreferenced Persons" button appears
+3. Click to remove all unreferenced persons at once
+4. A list of removed persons is shown for confirmation
+5. Archive is automatically backed up before cleanup

 **Safety Features:**
 - Delete button only appears when itemCount is 0 (no references)
 - Shows warning when person cannot be deleted: "Cannot delete: X item(s) reference this person"
 - Item count displayed for each person in the library
 - Prevents deletion of persons linked to your media
 - Requires confirmation before deleting
+- Automatic backup before batch cleanup via validation

 **When to Delete Persons:**
 - Test persons created during face detection experiments
 - Duplicate person records that were consolidated
 - Persons added by mistake
 - After removing all items that referenced a specific person
+- After importing person library and using only a subset

 ::: tip Cleanup Strategy
 For large cleanup operations:
 1. Create backups first (Archive > Backup Archive)
 2. Delete poor quality media files in batches
 3. Use Media Manager to review and clean metadata
-4. Run Person Manager periodically to remove unused persons
+4. Run Archive Validation (Archive > Validate) to identify cleanup opportunities
+5. Use validation cleanup buttons for batch removal of orphaned data
-5. Verify your archive integrity after major cleanups
+6. Verify your archive integrity after major cleanups
 :::

 ## Related